 Cyber ranges and exercises have been gaining in popularity over the last couple of years as a means to validate organisational capabilities and capacities.
 Increased fields of utilisation are being explored and there is a consensus on the benefits of human capacity building along with an assessment of the level of cyber resilience.
-The panel discussion will focus on the current and future state of the EU cyber range and exercise market.

 Georges Ataya, Solvay